 - Sir Swears-a-Lot: Distinguished from the other foulmouths by being a meticulous swearsmith; he proudly hand-crafts his obscenity for special delivery.
 When he's being friendly, or even contrite, he's still casual with the generic f-bombs.
 John eventually lampshades Karkat's Cluster F-Bomb tendencies:JOHN: the guy is really angry, and says fuck like in practically every sentence.

 - The Sleepless: Apparently went almost a month through the entire Troll session without sleeping once.
-While sleep seems to be less of a requirement in the Incipisphere, it's still pretty necessary and Karkat mentions occasionally that he is incredibly tired.
+While sleep doesn't seem to be mandatory in the Incipisphere, it's still pretty important and Karkat occasionally mentions that he's incredibly tired.
 In all of canon he's only been shown to be asleep for an hour or so.

 - He is this way for all his troll friends, too; he'll yell at anyone over anything, but come to him with a real problem and he'll... well, he'll still yell at them a lot, but he will also help out immediately.